llm-bible/llm-bible.github.io/_publications/vlasov2018few.markdown

 bibkey: vlasov2018few
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1811.11707"}
-tags: ['Model Architecture', 'Transformer', 'Few-Shot', 'Attention Mechanism']
+tags: ['Few-Shot', 'Attention Mechanism', 'Transformer', 'Model Architecture']
 ---
 Machine-learning based dialogue managers are able to learn complex behaviors in order to complete a task, but it is not straightforward to extend their